plusplusslack/pluspl.us/README.md

    * Select `message.channels` to support all general features in _public_ channels it is invited to.
    * Select `message.groups` to support all general features in _private_ channels it is invited to.
+   * Select `message.im` to support receiving commands by private message.

    Finally, click *Save Changes*.
 If you wish, you can come back to this screen later and add or change the events the app handles.

 1. **Invite your new bot to any channel in your Slack team and use it.**